-Mandated by the Federal Government, all Centers for Independent Living (CIL) provide four core services to individuals with disabilities.
+Mandated by the Federal Government, all Centers for Independent Living (CIL) provide four core services to

 - Advocacy – giving aid to a cause; active verbal support for a cause or position.

 - Peer Support & Mentoring – talking to a person with a disability who can understand and encourage you in your decision-making and quest for independence.

 - Independent Living Skills Training – individual and group training in areas such as job readiness, home management, parenting, transportation, healthcare and other areas as needed.